liambll/MRI-cardiac-segmentation/README.md

 ## Part2: Heuristic LV Segmentation approaches
 #### Assumption:
-* Simple thresholding scheme means we use __one specific threshold__ to separate blood pool heart muscle areas.
+* Simple thresholding scheme means we use __one specific threshold__ to separate blood pool and heart muscle areas.
 * We want to have a segmentation approachs that are generalizable, i.e. approaches that should work across different images.

 #### 1. Could you use a simple thresholding scheme to automatically create the i-contours, given the o-contours?